Boostcom/bl-api-v3/source/includes/30_rewards_api/1_rewards_rewards.md

 price | integer | Number of points that must be spent to purchase the reward required_member_level | string| (optional) Minimal level name the members needs to have to be able to purchase the reward.
 See [Levels](#rewards-program-levels-program) remaining_stock | integer | (optional) Number of items that is available for purchase.
-When null, there is no limit files | Array | A list of Reward Files - see [File model](#file-model)
+When null, there is no limit available_until | datetime | (optional) Date until the reward may be purchased.
+When null, there is no availability limit files | Array | A list of Reward Files - see [File model](#file-model)

 <aside class="notice">